mi-g/concurrent-control/README.md

 Code 1 starting
 Got abort handler for 2
 Got abort handler for 3
-Code 1 done
+Code 1 executed
 Code 2 starting
+Call 1 resolved
 Aborting 2
 Aborting 3
+Call 3 resolved
-Code 2 done
+Code 2 executed
+Call 2 resolved
 ```

-`abortFn` for call `1` is never invoked since the action starts immediately.
+`unqueueFn` for call `1` is never invoked since the action starts immediately.
-When the abort function for call `2` is triggered, this call has already started so this has no effect.
+When the un-queue reject function for call `2` is triggered, this call has already started so this has no effect.
-Call `3` never starts since it was unqueued before it started executing.
+Call `3` never starts since it was un-queued before it started executing.